-Guilin, a beautiful city founded in 214 BC and completely rebuilt after its destruction by the Japanese during WWII, is home to some of the world's most spectacular scenery.
-Iconic perpendicular peaks jutting skyward is source of inspiration for those mysterious brush paintings featuring the strangely shaped peaks, shrouded in mist.
-You've seen them.
+Guilin, a beautiful city founded in 214 BC and completely rebuilt after its destruction by the Japanese during WWII, is home to some of the world’s most spectacular scenery.
+Iconic perpendicular peaks jutting skyward is a source of inspiration for those mysterious brush paintings featuring the strangely shaped peaks, shrouded in mist.
+You’ve seen them.

 Along the Li River farmers and fishermen, drawing a living from the water and land, waved at us, greeting us with warmth and enthusiasm.